 As my idea was coming together I thought it would be super cool to have a pretty way to present them.
-Given the milestone markers were going to be rustic and wood I liked the idea of grouping them together as a set inside one of these muslin, drawstring bags.
-I whipped out my Cricut and some plain, black HTV (heat transfer vinyl) and made the perfect, personalized package (say that 3 times fast-Lol).
+The milestone markers were going to be rustic and wood.
+I thought the idea of grouping them together as a set inside one of these muslin, drawstring bags would be perfect.
+Next, I whipped out my Cricut and some plain, black HTV (heat transfer vinyl).
+Then made the perfect, personalized package (say that 3 times fast-Lol).
 A gift bag that can be used well after the baby has outgrown the gift.

 Shiplap Baby Name Sign